aittam9/NN_Gym/README.md

 # NN_Gym
-A rep intended as a 'gym' for ML models and a place to study overfitting and ways to overcome it.
+A repo intended as a 'gym' for ML models and a place to study overfitting and ways to overcome it.
 Bad models to improve.